 Gated Community: The applicant has indicated that the proposed development will be a gated community with gates along Philadelphia Street and Founders Park Place.
 In addition, the applicant has indicated that the street will be a private street, maintained by the applicant, with public utilities extending through the site.
 In the past, the Planning Commission has had significant concerns with approving gated communities.
-Concerns have been expressed with the negative impacts of separating different social, cultural and economic aroups.
-Further concerns have been expressed with potential delays in emergency response times.
+Concerns have been expressed with the negative impacts of separating different social, cultural and economic Further concerns have been expressed with potential delays in emergency response times.
 For these reasons, staff does not support approval of the gates as a part of this Planned Residential Development.
 If the Planning Commission chooses to approve the development of this project as a gated community, the applicant must demonstrate that access through the development for purposes of maintaining the public utilities and for emergency vehicle access is being provided.
 The Fire Department has indicated that if the proposed gate(s) hinder or slow emergency response, all structures within the development must be fully fire sprinklered.
-The applicant must also submit proof of the legal entity which will provide the mechanism for maintenance of the street, gates and emergency access.
-To date, this information has not been submitted for review and approval.
+On September 24, 2007, the applicant submitted a letter signed by the Police Department Chief, the Fire Department Chief and the Public Works Director indicating that the design of the gates will allow them access as needed with the use of a radio activated access code.
+Even though the applicant has demonstrated that access is being provided, staff continues to voice concerns with the negative impacts of separating different social, cultural and economic groups.
+In the past, the Planning Commission and the City Council have had significant concerns with approving gated communities based on these reasons.
+In this case, the gates provide no additional security as the development is open to the Executive Golf Course taking advantage of the public open space.
+Further experiences in other communities across the country have resulted in the gates being left open due to the difficulties to the users.
+In a number of communities the gates have been removed.
+As such, staff is recommending that prior to Planning Commission approval, the site plan be revised to eliminate the gates.